• Skip to content

 Changing routines

 You might need to adjust your routine if your situation changes.
 What works well for you or your child at one point in time might not be the best at other times.
 Or you might need to be flexible if your child isn’t well or hasn’t slept well or you go on holiday.
-Or you might find after a break that you need to bring your routines back in gradually.
+Or after a break, you might find that you need to bring back your routines gradually.

 If you need to change a routine, you could ask, ‘What’s going wrong?
 How can we fix it?’ or ‘How can we change this while we’re on holiday?’
 Talking through these issues as a family is a good way for children to practise problem-solving skills.
 Even young children will enjoy brainstorming ideas.